First-Time Visitor’s Guide to Temecula Valley Wine Country

 Where to Sip Wine

-Temecula Valley is known as Southern California Wine Country for a reason — the wine!
+Temecula Valley is known as Southern California Wine Country for a reason—the wine!
 Dotted with over 40 wineries located relatively close to one another, some small and rustic, some large and state-of-the-art, it would be tough to visit Temecula Valley without swinging by a tasting room or two.

 If you’ve never sipped wine underground, you will want to visit Oak Mountain Winery, featuring Temecula Valley’s first subterranean wine cave.
 This stunning location is also a unique venue for special events and weddings.
 In normal times, you can stand on the glass floor (pants advised) at Monte de Oro Winery and sip one of their award-winning wines while you look down into the barrel room to see where all the magic happens.
 For now, outdoor tastings are held on the patio.
-Reserve a tasting at Danza del Sol Winery and hang with some of the friendliest tasting room staff around as they pour you sips of petite sirah, vermentino, or any of the other dozen or so selections.
+Reserve a tasting at Danza del Sol Winery and hang with some of the friendliest tasting room staff around as they pour you sips of Petite Sirah, Vermentino, or any of the other dozen or so selections.

 Wine not your thing?